 Therefore, testing is all about the context, and the type of testing carried out ultimately depends on the context of the application.

-This principle encourages the tester to validate whether or not the application is meeting the user requirements.
+This principle encourages the tester to validate whether or not the application meets the user requirements.

 In other words, it really makes no sense to find and fix errors of an application that is not even meeting the user’s perspective.
 It will all be just a waste.
 Therefore, we should always first examine the potential of an application.